danielgindi/app-redirect/README.md

 Handles redirecting to the native app / app store on iOS and Android.

-This is an example of how it will work for Twitter app:
+This is an example of how it will work for Twitter app: ([Click here to try](http://rawgit.com/danielgindi/app-redirect/master/redirect.html))

 ```javascript
     // You have the whole queryString ready for you here in a key->value form.